Piyushgaur26/chat_app/README.md

 ## Usage

 - **Authentication**: Users can sign up or log in with email and password.
 During sign-up, they can also capture and upload a profile picture.
-- **Chat**: Users can send and receive messages in real-time, with all chats being stored in Firebase.
+- **Chat**: Users can send and receive messages in real-time, with all chats being stored in Firebase Firestore.
-- **Push Notifications**: Notifications are sent when users receive new messages.
+- **Push Notifications**: Notifications are sent when users receive new messages using Firebase Cloud Messaging.

 ## Firebase Configuration

-Ensure you have configured Firebase correctly with authentication, Firestore for chat storage, and Firebase Cloud Messaging (FCM) for push notifications.
+Ensure you have configured Firebase correctly with:

+- **Authentication** for user sign-in.
+- **Firestore** for chat storage.
+- **Cloud Storage** for profile picture uploads.
+- **Firebase Cloud Messaging (FCM)** for push notifications.

 Update the `google-services.json` and `GoogleService-Info.plist` files with your Firebase project details.

 ## Contributing